- What is a Vasectomy?

 - What is the Cost of a Vasectomy?

 - How Soon Can You Have Sex After a Vasectomy?

 What is a Vasectomy?

 A vasectomy is a minor operation that some men undergo in order to prevent pregnancy.
-During ejaculation, it blocks sperm from reaching the semen, and without sperm you can’t get a woman pregnant.
+During ejaculation, it blocks sperm from reaching the semen, and without the sperm pregnancy is not possible.
 After a vasectomy, you can still have an orgasm and ejaculate as normal.

 A vasectomy (also called sterilization) can be performed in the office by your doctor.
 This is a routine procedure that only takes around half an hour.
 After the procedure, you’ll be able to go home.

 The Vasectomy Procedure

 A vasectomy is performed in basically two ways: a traditional vasectomy, which involves making an incision with a scalpel, and a no-scalpel procedure, where the operation is performed by making a small hole instead.

 In both cases, your doctor will inject a local anesthetic to numb the area around your scrotum.
 You may also be offered medicine to help with any anxiety you might have.

 For this procedure the doctor will make cuts in your scrotum in order to access two tubes, known as vas deferens.
 Part of each tube may be removed by your doctor, leaving a small gap between ends.
 They may sear both ends, but each will be tied off with a stitch.